Fios-Quest/YouTube-Scripts/src/space/di.md

 First, by modularising our code, we make each part of it do less, and only do things related to one specific domain.

 This makes it much easier to reason about the code, so when you come back to the code later you can more quickly understand it.

 ### conclusion 4

-It also makes it easier to write tests for sections of your code that only do one thing.
+It's also easier to write tests for sections of your code that only do one thing.

 Second, by using a stub adaptor which is tested against integration tests, we can be _very_ confident that our tests are testing code in the exact way that it will be used.

 ### conclusion 5

 Finally, it's easy to get distracted by the word "maintainability" and feel that this is something that _only_ matters in the future.

 While most of the benefit is in the future, writing well tested, maintainable code is invariably faster than rushing something out, even in the short term, because fewer things go wrong while developing, let alone once something's in production.

 ### conclusion 5

 Next time we're going to talk about Event Driven Architecture, which, full disclosure is something I've always been fascinated in but have yet to have a good reason to use at the software level.

 We'll talk about its pros and cons, and when it's a good choice to use.